-This clinic, located at the LSU Behavioral Sciences Center in New Orleans, serves as the site where various forms of psychotherapy are taught.
+The LSU Behavioral Sciences Center in New Orleans, located at 2025 Gravier Street, serves as the site where various forms of psychotherapy are taught.
 The multidisciplinary clinic especially focuses on individual psychodynamically influenced psychotherapy, play therapy, cognitive behavioral therapy and family therapy and is an ongoing site for both years of the residency.
 This clinic is an integral part of the program’s overall psychotherapy training program.

-Located on the west bank of New Orleans, the Algiers Child and Adolescent Behavioral Health Center serves children, adolescents, and families from Orleans, St. Bernard, and Plaquemines Parishes.
-The Center serves infants and children through adolescents, from 0 to 21 years.
+We currently send fellows to two community based mental health clinics- Algiers and Chartres Behavioral Health Clinics.
+Both Behavioral Health Centers serves children, adolescents, and families from Orleans, St. Bernard, and Plaquemines Parishes.
+The Center serves infants and children through young adulthood, from 0 to 21 years.
 Individuals present to the clinic with a variety of problems, including but not limited to: attention problems, behavioral issues, relational problems, trauma, and internalizing disorders.
-Type of treatment utilized at the clinic include: Trauma-Focused CBT, Child-Parent Psychotherapy, Play Therapy, Psychodynamic Psychotherapy, and Family Therapy.
+Type of treatment utilized at the clinic include: Psychopharmacology, Supportive therapy, Trauma-Focused CBT, Child-Parent Psychotherapy, Play Therapy, Psychodynamic Psychotherapy, and Family Therapy.
 At this clinic, residents become an integral member of a multi-disciplinary team which includes, psychiatrists, psychiatry residents, psychologists, psychology interns, social workers, and nurses.

 Children’s Hospital serves as the regional pediatric center for the gulf south.
 It is a 247 bed facility that is JCAHO approved and affiliated with LSU Medical School.
 Child and Adolescent psychiatry staff and residents are in charge of several mental health services at the hospital.
 These include: